NCDB Services

 NCDB and the state deafblind projects exist to help increase the knowledge and skills of educators and families who work with children who are deafblind and create sustainable services through systems change.

-Most of NCDB’s services are aligned with four national initiatives designed to address key needs of children with deafblindness, their families, and service providers.
+Most of NCDB’s services are aligned with five national initiatives designed to address key needs of children with deafblindness, their families, and service providers.

 Technical Assistance